 A Summer Staff member’s main responsibility throughout each week is to invest in the students to which they are “assigned.”
 Each week, SWO hosts dozens of churches from around the country.
 Each staff member will be assigned to a specific church group for the duration of their week, in an approximate 1:4 staff-to-student ratio.
 That staff member will pursue those students throughout each day, eating meals together, going to breakout sessions, hanging out during free time, and participating in small group time, with the driving force of a God-centered love and a passion to participate in Gospel-centered discipleship and evangelism.

-Summer Staff applications are available each year (October 12 — January 25).
+Summer Staff applications are available each winter.
 Ask about earning college internship credit when you apply!

-All applications for Summer Staff must be completed on the website by January 25, 2017.
+All applications for Summer Staff must be completed on the website by the January 2018 deadline.
 Applicants will be notified of hiring status by as soon as possible.

 Note: Must be at least one year out of high school and 18 years of age to apply.

 SMO Missions Staff

 Note: You will need to mark the applicable checkbox to request an evaluation for the SMO program.
 Contact Shawn Clark at email@example.com for more information about positions with Snowbird Missions & Outreach, the summer missions program at Snowbird.